justinmccoy/auto_model_builder_demo/README.md

 DISCLAIMER: This application is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.

-#  Create and deploy a scoring model to predict heart failure on IBM Cloud with Watson Studio
+#  Create and deploy a scoring model to predict Employee Attrition

-In this Code Pattern, we will use the Automatic Model Builder on Watson Studio to build a predictive model that demonstrates a potential health care use case.
+In this Code Pattern, we will use the Automatic Model Builder on Watson Studio to build, evaluate, deploy, and consume a predictive model.

 When the reader has completed this Code Pattern, they will understand how to: